anthrax3/mongolab-telemetry-api-docs/README.md

 The Telemetry API will only honor authenticated client requests.

 To satisfy the authentication requirement, each HTTPS request must include an acceptable API key as the value of a specific request header field : `Telemetry-API-Key`.

+(To request a Telemetry API key, please contact [support@mongolab.com](mailto:support@mongolab.com).)

 The server will verify the validity of the API key string found in this header value, confirm it exists in the set of currently authorized keys, and further verify that the authorization in question permits access to any deployment resources involved in the request or (where applicable) its response.